-In the years since the War, there has arisen a necessity of reducing the gigantic structure of government power.
+In the years since the War, there has arisen a necessity for reducing the gigantic structure of government power.
 But its nature remained.
 The number of Civil Service employees in 1921 was still 597,482.
 The Government returned the railroads to their private owners, but retained the power of control through the Railway Labor Board.
-The famous old American rights are as much absent now as they were during the War.
+The famous old American right of self-government is as much absent now as it was during the War.
 The Federal Government dictates even to-day in the question of coal.
 In all the struggles between Capital and Labor, the Federal Government assumes the role of arbiter.
-The force of the Government which was utilized against the coal and railroad strikes, with its deep and nation-wide interference, which is unparalleled in the history of the United States, is a tremendous and fearful sign of the growth of centralized government power.
-The Daugherty Injunction, the use of troops in fifteen States, the brutal persecution of struggling workers in all of the forty-eight States, was so blatant and clear, that the whole country could see and understand that the American Government, in its third crisis, and grown into a mammoth monster of centralization, similar to that of the old European governments.
+The force of the Government exercised against the coal and railroad strikes of the summer, with its deep-going and nationwide interference, which is unparalleled in the history of the United States, is a tremendous and fearful sign of the growth of centralized government power.
+The Daugherty Injunction, the use of troops in fifteen States, the brutal persecution of struggling workers in all of the forty-eight States, was so blatant and clear, that the whole country could see and understand that the American Government in its third crisis, had grown into a mammoth monster of centralization, similar to that of the old European governments.

-A centralized government, which interferes in the daily affairs of the working class, is the basic condition for the contention that politics will attract the passionate interests of the masses, not merely temporarily, but permanently.
+The existence of a centralized government, which interferes in the daily affairs of the working class, forms the basis for the contention that politics will attract the passionate interests of the masses, not merely temporarily, but permanently.
 The American working class has experienced sudden political exaltations before.
 The American workers have already had local political organizations.
 They have shown a splendid militant spirit against individual capitalists or capitalist groups.
-But they have never formed movements of a national scope, against the centralized government representing the whole capitalist society.
-The workers could not form such movements, simply because there was no centralized government that the workers had to feel daily in every detail of their lives.
-The American labor movement could not organize a political struggle on a national scale against the central government for securing political power, as the workers in the countries of Europe do.
+But they have never formed movements of a national scope, against the centralized government of the whole capitalist society.
+The workers could not form such movements, simply because there was no centralized government that the workers were made to feel in every detail of their daily lives.
+The American labor movement could not conduct a political struggle on a national scale against the central government and for securing political power, as do the workers in the countries of Europe.
 They could not do so because there has been no permanent centralized government in the United States.

-The historical innovation is that a centralized government has developed in America through the war, and for the purpose of suppressing the working class.
-This has given the fundamental condition for the formation of a nation-wide political mass party-the birth of a Labor Party.
+It is a new historical factor that a centralized government has developed in America through the war, for carrying on the war and for the purpose of suppressing the working class.
+This has provided the fundamental condition for the formation of a nationwide political mass party-for the birth of a Labor Party.